* This is the Professional Version. *

 Nonfunctioning enteropancreatic tumors occur in about one third of MEN 1 patients.
 Most islet cell tumors, including nonfunctioning tumors, secrete pancreatic polypeptide.
 Although the clinical significance is unknown, pancreatic polypeptide may be helpful for screening.
 The size of the nonfunctioning tumor correlates with risk of metastasis and death.

 Less commonly, other functional enteropancreatic tumors can occur in MEN 1.
-A severe secretory diarrhea can develop and cause fluid and electrolyte depletion with non–β-cell tumors.
-This complex, referred to as the watery diarrhea, hypokalemia, and achlorhydria syndrome (WDHA, or pancreatic cholera—see Vipoma), has been ascribed to vasoactive intestinal polypeptide, although other intestinal hormones or secretagogues (including prostaglandins) may contribute.
-Hypersecretion of glucagon, somatostatin, chromogranin, or calcitonin, ectopic secretion of ACTH or corticotropin-releasing hormone (causing Cushing syndrome), and hypersecretion of growth hormone–releasing hormone (causing acromegaly) sometimes occur in non–β-cell tumors.
+A severe secretory diarrhea can develop and cause fluid and electrolyte depletion with non–beta-cell tumors.
+This complex, referred to as the watery diarrhea, hypokalemia, and achlorhydria syndrome (WDHA, or pancreatic cholera), has been ascribed to vasoactive intestinal polypeptide, although other intestinal hormones or secretagogues (including prostaglandins) may contribute.
+Hypersecretion of glucagon, somatostatin, chromogranin, or calcitonin, ectopic secretion of ACTH or corticotropin-releasing hormone (causing Cushing syndrome), and hypersecretion of growth hormone–releasing hormone (causing acromegaly) sometimes occur in non–beta-cell tumors.

 Carcinoid tumors, particularly those derived from the embryologic foregut (thymus, lungs, stomach), occur in 5 to 15% of MEN 1 patients.
 Thymic carcinoids are more common in affected males.
 Adrenal adenomas occur in 10 to 20% of patients and may be bilateral.
 Adenomatous hyperplasia of the thyroid occurs occasionally in MEN 1 patients.
 Hormone secretion is rarely altered as a result, and the significance of this abnormality is uncertain.
 Multiple subcutaneous and visceral lipomas, angiofibromas, meningiomas, ependymomas, and collagenomas may also occur.

 MEN 1 syndrome should be considered in patients with tumors of the parathyroids, pancreas, or pituitary, particularly those with a family history of endocrinopathy.
-Such individuals should undergo genetic testing with direct DNA sequencing of the MEN 1 gene and clinical screening for other tumors of MEN 1, including the following:
+Screening should also be considered in individuals diagnosed with hyperparathyroidism diagnosed prior to age 30 (1).
+At risk individuals should undergo genetic testing with direct DNA sequencing of the MEN 1 gene and clinical screening for other tumors of MEN 1, including the following:

 Additional laboratory or radiologic tests should be done if these screening tests suggest an endocrine abnormality related to MEN 1.